-Course Director: Dr. Angela Punnett
+Course Director: Dr. Angela Punnett Course Duration: 6 weeks

-The first two days of the six-week Paediatrics course are devoted to an academic teaching program at SickKids.
-During this rotation students are exposed to a combination of ambulatory and inpatient paediatrics.
-Students are either placed in a paediatric setting in a Community Hospital, at The Hospital for Sick Children in a combination of paediatric wards and Paediatric practices, or their Paediatric Emergency Department and ambulatory Paediatric practices.
-You will complete Computer Assisted Learning in Pediatrics Cases (CLIPP) which offer comprehensive interactive cases that cover important core topics.
+The Paediatrics course begins with a full day of orientation seminars and small group teaching sessions at SickKids.
+There is a second 'day back' for Neonatology teaching half-way through the rotation.
+In their clinical placements, students are exposed to a combination of ambulatory and inpatient paediatrics.

+Students are either in a paediatric setting at a Community Hospital for 6 weeks, or at SickKids on paediatric wards or in the Emergency Department for 3 weeks and in an ambulatory Paediatric practice for 3 weeks.
+Additional learning resources include the Computer Assisted Learning in Pediatrics Cases (CLIPP) which offer comprehensive interactive cases that cover important core topics, web-based e-modules on core topics on Elentra and the Paeds-on-the-Go Handbook and Syllabus.